safe-global/safe-docs/reference/safe-core-sdk/onramp-kit/monerium.md

 ## Monerium

-The Monerium pack enables you to take advantage of Safe with Monerium services.
-[Monerium](https://monerium.com) is a regulated platform that facilitates the use of e-money tokens on the blockchain.
+The Monerium pack enables you to use Safe with [Monerium](https://monerium.com), a regulated platform that facilitates the use of e-money tokens on the blockchain.

 ### Install Dependencies